Recycling & Waste Services Customer Service Standards as of 5 December 2018.

-The council operate a collection service with a standard capacities for landfill/residual waste for all household other than those noted in the following section under 'Additional Capacity (landfill waste)'.
+*The council operate a collection service with standard capacities for landfill/residual waste for all households other than those noted in the following section under 'Additional Capacity (landfill waste)'.

 In the first instance of severe contamination of the container the resident will be advised to sort their material correctly and then present the recycling for collection on the next scheduled collection day.

 - Any material that is not within the confines of the provided wheeled bin.
 This can be loose or contained in bags but the defining point is that it has not been able to be presented in the provided container.

 - Any 2 wheeled bin that cannot be moved by a single crew member to the point of collection will be deemed overweight.

 - Where the waste has been placed in the wheeled bin but the lid cannot be easily closed by hand, this will be deemed to be an overfilled bin.

 The consequences of placing excess/side waste or overfilled bins for collection will be:

 - The excess/side waste or overfilled bins waste will not be collected on that occasion.